 You should, however, see a vascular specialist as soon as your varicose veins start to hurt though.
 The sooner you do, the sooner a vascular doctor can determine the cause.
 This will help ensure that your varicose veins aren’t related to more serious health issues.

-If you live in or near D.C., consider getting in touch with Virginia Vein Care, where Dr. Lawrence Markovitz, a cardiovascular surgeon, is one of the two primary physicians.
+If you live in northern Virginia, consider getting in touch with Virginia Vein Care, where Dr. Lawrence Markovitz, a cardiovascular surgeon, is one of the two primary physicians.

 Dr. Markovitz has successfully performed over 10,000 minimally-invasive vein procedures.
 He specializes in radiofrequency and laser ablative vein procedures, as well as sclerotherapy.
 His use of such minimally-invasive procedures has earned him a success rate of over 98%.

-On top of that is Dr. Markovitz’s experience of performing more than 5,000 open heart operations.
-Overall, the good doctor has 28+ years of experience in vascular procedures under his belt.
+On top of that, Dr. Markovitz has experience performing more than 5,000 open-heart operations.
+Overall, the doctor has nearly 30 years of experience in vascular procedures under his belt.

 In short, you can recover faster, spend less time within a procedure, and enjoy a simple and painless recovery.